-In this Offering Memorandum, "we", "us", "our" and the "Issuer" means Pacifica Mortgage Investment Corporation; "you", "your" and "shareholder" mean you and all other investors in Preferred Shares of the Issuer; and the "Manager" means Pacifica Joint Venture, a joint venture between Capital West Mortgage Inc. and BlueShore Financial Credit Union.
+In this Offering Memorandum, "we", "us", "our" and the "Issuer" means Pacifica Mortgage Investment Corporation; "you", "your" and "shareholder" mean you and all other investors in Preferred Shares of the Issuer; the "Manager" means Capital West Mortgage Inc., the manager of the Issuer effective December 1, 2021; and the "Former Manager" means Pacifica Joint Venture, a joint venture between Capital West Mortgage Inc. and BlueShore Financial Credit Union, the manager of the Issuer until December 1, 2021.

-The Issuer is a "connected issuer" and a "related issuer", within the meaning of applicable securities legislation, of Capital West Mortgage Investor Services Inc. (defined below as "CWMIS") given the relationship among the Issuer, the Manager and CWMIS.
+The Issuer is a "connected issuer" and a "related issuer", within the meaning of applicable securities legislation, of Capital West Mortgage Investor Services Inc. (defined below as "CWMIS") and the Manager given the relationship among the Issuer, the Manager and CWMIS.
 See "8.2 Risk Factors - Conflicts of Interest".